Davies sets club record at 7-0, Brewers beat Pirates 5-3

 Braun and Moustakas each had two hits.

 Colin Moran hit his ninth homer of the year for the Pirates.
+Moran has now homered in three of his last four games.

-Rookie Bryan Reynolds extended his hitting streak to a major league-high 16 games with a single in the third.
+Pittsburgh rookie Bryan Reynolds extended his hitting streak to a major league-high 16 games with a single in the third.

 RINGING THE BELL